 Programme Information Pages

-The United Nations - The Nippon Foundation of Japan Fellows contribute to a United Nations publication entitled
+The United Nations - The Nippon Foundation of Japan Alumni contribute to a United Nations publication entitled

 "How oceans and seas-related measures contribute to the economic, social and environmental dimensions of sustainable development: Local and regional experiences"